ErikMoore93/BSWD_Clock_Retrofit/Project Workspace/IO_Toggle/readme.txt

 /**
 This project was originally modified from the IO_Toggle GPIO IO Toggle example provided from STMicroelectronics.
 Main has been rewritten completely during the project.
 Other files used during the project are purely for setup of the development board used.
 Some other files have been modified mostly to adjust clock sources.

+Main.c is the Main code that was written for the project.
+Main.h is the header file corresponding to it.
+Other files are for support and setup of the development board used.
 **/